 Medical coders record these codes into the medical system to be used by medical billers who then file insurance claims for patients and insurers.
 They must also ensure the confidentiality of both the patient and the insurer.
 Without coders, the billing process cannot even start.

 The medical environment is rapidly changing and the need for coders has increased even more as physicians are required to keep a proper check on different undiagnosed medical services and treatments to ensure timely and proper payment.

 Another job of medical coders and billers is to comply with the medical rules and regulations.
 They must follow the guidelines issued by the Health Insurance Portability and Accountability Act (HIPAA) and other such agencies.

-They have to keep in mind the confidentiality and other rules related to medical practices.
+They have to keep in mind confidentiality and other rules related to medical practices.
 They also need to properly understand the rules before signing a contract with an insurance company and follow those rules in the future.
-A good medical coder or biller ensures that all the contractual rules are being followers while practicing medical procedures.
+A good medical coder or biller ensures that all the contractual rules are being followed while practicing medical procedures.

 Medical coders also ensure that the data they are using is safe and secure and is not being handed to anyone that might breach the confidentiality of the contract.
 That is why the healthcare industry hires coding specialists who understand the security measures and follow the rules.

 Smooth Flow of Payment